bobdavies2000/OpenCVB/README.md

     -   “redOptions” includes RedCloud and related options and is always present.
 -   RedCloud algorithms were consolidated and are now all in RedCloud.vb.
     -   Each algorithm can use guided backprojection or reduction to create cells.
-    -   Pointcloud reduction is now controlled by the slider in RedCloud_Basics.
+    -   Pointcloud reduction is now controlled by the slider in RedCloud_Core.
         -   Needed to be separate from reduction slider.
     -   Each algorithm can use different color sources for cells with no depth.
 -   RedColor algorithms now supplement RedCloud algorithms with color data.